githubapnic/network-automation-labs/lab02-ConfiguringSalt/configuring_salt.md

 Before diving further into deeper configuration aspects, let's do a cold start.

-Open a new terminal window and ssh to the groupXX server.
+__Open a new terminal window__ and ssh to the groupXX server.
 Execute the following command to start the Salt Master in debug mode and let it run in the foreground:

 ```bash
 salt-master -l debug
 ```

 <pre>
-root@group00:~# salt-master -l debug
+root@group100:~# salt-minion -l debug
-[DEBUG   ] Reading configuration from /etc/salt/master
+[DEBUG   ] Reading configuration from /etc/salt/minion
-[DEBUG   ] Configuration file path: /etc/salt/master
+[DEBUG   ] Guessing ID.
+The id can be explicitly set in /etc/salt/minion [DEBUG   ] Found minion id from generate_minion_id(): group100 [DEBUG   ] Configuration file path: /etc/salt/minion ...

-...
 ... snip ...
 ...